 Optimize error correction

 You shouldn’t expect shoppers to know the exact product names, how to spell product names, or even which product they’re looking for in the first place.
-Instead, the site search function should be smart enough to anticipate where the search is headed and begin listing suggestions while the shopper is still typing.
+Instead, the site search function should be smarter.
+It should anticipate where the search is headed and begin listing suggestions while the shopper is still typing.

 Assuming that users will spell perfectly is unreasonable.
 And it’s important that the search logic broadens the query’s scope and looks for closely related spellings, especially if only a few results of low relevance would be returned.
 Furthermore, the logic should search the entire data set of products to include matches for product names and model numbers.